JuanGongora/JuanGongora.github.io/_posts/2018-09-12-approaching_object_oriented_javascript_1.markdown

 `console.log(speak.call(goodbye, 'Josh')); // WelcomeBot says "welcome, Josh."`

-That's because once a function has been bound, it can't be modified even by the methods `call` or `apply`.
+That's because once a function has been *bound*, it can't be modified even by the methods `call` or `apply`.
 So you could say that binding takes precedence over them.

 Bind can also be especially useful with callbacks:

 ```
-// revised speak to exclude the binding again for this example below
+// revised speak variable to exclude the binding again for this example below

 var speak = hello.speak;